A special process in breathing in which the pulsation of Pranendriya … becomes still and mind becomes calm

 If the Breath is slow, smooth, long & deep, then the Mind is also the same

-Kumbhaka is breath retention.
-Often known in the practice of pranayama.
-Retention should only be practiced after 4/5months, some another techniques even later on (1year) of REGULAR PRANAYAMA.
-In Raja dhiraja asana yoga, we hold our breath in certain asanas to absorb the prana.
-Kumbhaka also strengthens the diaphragm, increasing lung capacity, purifies the entire respiratory system, massages the organs and glands.
+In Rajadhiraja asana yoga, we hold our breath in certain asanas to absorb the prana.
+Kumbhaka also strengthens the diaphragm, increasing lung capacity, purifies the entire respiratory system, and massages the organs and glands.
 Glands affect our Emotions – secretion of the gland affects chakras and our propensities.

-The way in which is pranayama, breathwork sequenced and taught by your teacher is safe and needs a gradual progression as taught.
+The way in which pranayama and breathwork are sequenced and taught by your teacher is safe and needs a gradual progression as taught.
 No deviation from the practice, the sequence is recommended.
 Is very important to accept where you are, who you are, right now and move forward from there.